 Of course, my point here is not so much to praise Putin as to rebuke those Catholics who would sacrifice the church’s traditional teachings and colorful history—the totality of her identity—on the altar of the Enlightenment.
 This blogospheric kerfuffle is not ultimately about the president of Russia, but about the relationship of the Catholic church with liberal modernity.
 Should this relationship be characterized by compromise or conflict?
 Should we redouble our defense of the ancient faith, or reform (while pretending to do otherwise) those doctrines which the contemporary “individual” finds unpalatable?

 Putin may not be a new Constantine.
-But if we were blessed with a new Constantine, would Mr. Shea and Mrs. Fisher embrace him?
+But if we were to witness the rise of a new Constantine, would Mr. Shea and Mrs. Fisher embrace him?
 Or would they label him a fascist and an enemy of Christian civilization?
 Have the boundaries of Catholic “orthodoxy” so shifted that the great princes of Christendom—and the great popes, too!—would no longer find a spirit of fellowship among those who call themselves champions of tradition?

 Is Putin so different than Constantine, Theodosius, Saint Louis, or any of the other countless heavy-handed, sword-wielding princes and prelates who governed Christendom for close to a millennium and a half?
 Can we reject him without rejecting them?
 And what do our answers to these questions say about our understanding of the Catholic church?
 Enough of the easy contempt and juvenile sarcasm for Putin.
 We cannot judge him without judging ourselves—for better or for worse.

-*This is not to advocate forced conversion, but simply to show that there is a role for the state in the creation and maintenance of a Christian commonwealth.
+*This is absolutely not to advocate forced conversion, but simply to show that there is some role for the state in the creation and maintenance of a Christian commonwealth.